zhangxingong/lazycat-emacs/README.md

-# Deepin Emacs
+# Lazycat Emacs

-**Description**: Is a customized emacs for Deepin
+**Description**: Is a customized emacs for my own need.

 Emacs is hackable OS for top hackers, most of emacs extensions are written in elisp.
-Deepin Emacs merged many extensions from [AndyStewart](http://www.emacswiki.org/emacs/AndyStewart), you can find all extensions under [site-lisp](https://gitcafe.com/Deepin/deepin-emacs/tree/master/site-lisp).
+Lazycat Emacs merged many extensions from [AndyStewart](http://www.emacswiki.org/emacs/AndyStewart), you can find all extensions under [site-lisp](https://gitcafe.com/manateelazycat/lazycat-emacs/tree/master/site-lisp).

-Deepin Emacs’s target is to build a development environment that users don’t need to config elisp code line by line.
+Lazycat Emacs’s target is to build a development environment that users don’t need to config elisp code line by line.
-Deepin Emacs provides below features:
+Lazycat Emacs provides below features:

 - Code auto completion with most languages. (by autocomplete extensions)
 - Code template system. (by yasnippet extension)